Sustainable through Sweden: 20 stops in Småland & Öland

 One highlight follows the next!
 After our safari, Marcus drops us off in Gränsö with another Marcus: Marcus Nord is a passionate biologist at Naturum: https://www.naturumvastervik.se/

-He snorkels with Benjamin through the water and they explore the seabed together.
-There are a lot of pipefish here and Marcus has put up some signs underwater to help you spot different types of algae.
-These can be seen not only underwater, but also when walking along the shore.
+He snorkels with Benjamin through the water, and they explore the seabed together.
+There are many pipefish here, and Marcus has placed some underwater signs to help identify different types of algae.
+These can be seen not only underwater, but also while walking along the shore.

 You can book guided tours for larger groups at Naturum.
-We have rarely met people like Marcus, who love their job so much and explain everything with enthusiasm.
+We've rarely met people like Marcus, who love their job so much and explain everything with such enthusiasm.

 18. Ingebo Hagar – Overnight stay and excursion destination with charm